 In 2007, the National Park Service completed work on a general management plan (GMP) for Rock Creek Park.
 During the planning process for the GMP, the public made clear that they value preservation of the park’s natural resources as highly as its cultural resources.

 As the area around Rock Creek Park becomes more developed, the park is increasingly important as a refuge for plants and wildlife.
-It’s critical – as well as required by NPS management policies -- that the natural resources which sustain the park’s wildlife be protected.
+It’s critical – as well as required by National Park Service management policies – that the natural resources which sustain the park’s wildlife be protected.
 In addition, although the park is indeed part of an urban environment, natural processes still occur in the park.
 Tree regeneration is one of these natural processes and is necessary to sustain the forest into the future.

 There are many factors that affect forest regeneration.
 Why focus on the deer?

 Data from vegetation monitoring plots in the park clearly demonstrates that high deer population density is limiting the growth and maturation of the park’s forests.
 This conclusion has been mirrored in extensive research that has been conducted on the effects of overabundant deer populations in other areas of the country.
 Young trees and shrubs in Rock Creek Park not protected by fencing can grow to only a few inches tall before being eaten by deer and other herbivores.
 Restoration of the park’s forest will take place when the deer browsing pressure is reduced to the point at which forests can regenerate.